caipre/caipre.github.io/_posts/2016-10-12-toward-making-my-first-rust-contribution.markdown

 This is scary!
 I can't think of another instance where I've been so intimidated to get involved in a project.
-It's true that the Rust community is very helpful and welcoming, but the language itself is (initially) unforgiving.
-I was determined to get involved though, so when an interesting sounding issue showed up in [This Week in Rust][twir], I jumped on it even though I had no idea where to start.
+It's true that the Rust community is very helpful and welcoming, but the language itself is (initially) unforgiving and I've not worked on a compiler before, let alone one as complex as this.
+I was determined to get involved though, so when [an interesting sounding issue][issue] showed up in [This Week in Rust][twir], I jumped on it even though I had no idea where to start.
 Since the issue was marked `E-mentor`, I had the assurance that if I got too far stuck I could reach out for help from someone more knowledgable.

 After browsing the code a bit, my list of unknowns became progressively more
 distressing: